vegaitsourcing/website-horizont-center/backend/README.md

 [pgAdmin](https://www.pgadmin.org/) is an administration and development platform for PostgreSQL database.
-If you followed through the [Setup steps](#setup-steps), there should be `cargivers-pgadmin` container running and pgAdmin should be available at http://0.0.0.0:8080/.
-To login, use the credentials specified in `.env` (`PGADMIN_EMAIL` and `PGADMIN_PASSWORD`).
+If you followed through the [Setup steps](#setup-steps), there should be `cargivers-pgadmin` container running and pgAdmin should be available at http://0.0.0.0:8080/ (the port is the one set for `PGADMIN_PORT` variable in `.evn`).
+To log in, use the credentials specified in `.env` (`PGADMIN_EMAIL` and `PGADMIN_PASSWORD`).
 Once you successfully log in, follow these steps to connect to the database:

 1. Click on the "Add New Servers" button that should be under "Quick Links".
 This should open "Register - Server" popup window.